brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-infrastructure.md

 It's where distributed systems thinking meets numerical optimization.
 And it's the layer where your wall-clock training time is determined - not just by how fast a GPU runs its kernels, but by how efficiency you can keep a fleet of them working together without steppiing on each other's toes.

+### The Mechanics of Parallelism

+When you scale beyond a single GPU, you have four main levers to pull: **data parallelism, tensor parallelism, pipeline parallelism, and mixture of experts**.
+Each one slices the problem differently.
+Think of them as four ways of making the same model fit into distributed hardware, each with its own costs and quirks.

 ### References
 1. Zhe Jia, Marco Maggioni, Benjamin Staiger, Daniele P. Scarpazza.
 Dissecting the NVIDIA Volta GPU Architecture via Microbenchmarking.
 Technical Report, Citadel Enterprise Americas, LLC. arXiv:1804.06826 [cs.DC], 2018.
 [Online].
 Available: https://arxiv.org/abs/1804.06826
 2. Zhe Jia, Marco Maggioni, Jeffrey Smith, Daniele P. Scarpazza.
 Dissecting the NVIDIA Turing T4 GPU via Microbenchmarking.
 Technical Report, Citadel Enterprise Americas, LLC. arXiv:1903.07486 [cs.DC], 2019.
 [Online].
 Available: https://arxiv.org/abs/1903.07486